Postgraduate study options

 Professional and short courses

-Our professional and short courses enables you to develop new skills or enhance and update existing skills without committing yourself to long-term study.
-Some courses are aimed at the absolute beginner, while other courses are designed to further develop existing skills.
+Our professional and short courses allow you to develop new skills or enhance and update existing ones without committing to long-term study.
+Whether you’re an absolute beginner or want to develop your existing skills, you’ll find a course for you.

 Professional Development Awards